 For these lines of inquiry, the FDA demanded Reich appear in court to defend himself in 1954.
 He refused, stating that claims of scientific truth should be settled by experiment, not in court.
 The court responded by issuing an injunction against the sale or transportation of his devices across state lines, and proceeded to systematically burn his books and journals.
 Not only Reich’s writing, but any written material that contained the word “orgone” was fair game for destruction.
 (Paranoid and embattled, Reich would refuse offers of help from the ACLU, believing it to be filled with communist subversives.)
 FDA agents also began destroying his devices and laboratory with axes—but that wasn’t all.
 The FDA would carry their persecution of the Austrian psychoanalyst much, much further.

 What was it about this man and his theories that invoked the wrath of nearly every political and scientific faction of his time?
 What was it about the “sexual revolution” that earned Wilhelm Reich a 789-page FBI file?
 What provoked a systematic campaign of attacks hardly suggestive of a sane and rational America that had just won the war against the book-burning Nazis—and more reminiscent of the Inquisition, the incineration of Giordiano Bruno, or the ending of Frankenstein, in which angry villagers with torches and pitchforks burn down the mad scientist’s castle?

-Shockwave therapy is the new Pfizer Blue.
+Shockwave therapy is the new Viagra.
 It actually cures erectile dysfunction and causes.
 You can do your own shockwave therapy.
 Just dangle your dick in front of the subwoofer, and turn your ghetto blaster to full power.

 Home | Index of articles